1999 Martha's Vineyard plane crash

 On July 16, 1999, John F. Kennedy Jr. died when the light aircraft he was piloting crashed into the Atlantic Ocean off Martha's Vineyard, Massachusetts.
 Kennedy's wife, Carolyn Bessette Kennedy, and sister-in-law, Lauren Bessette, were also on board and died.
 The Piper Saratoga departed from New Jersey's Essex County Airport; its intended route was along the coastline of Connecticut and across Rhode Island Sound to Martha's Vineyard Airport.

 The official investigation by the National Transportation Safety Board (NTSB) concluded that Kennedy fell victim to spatial disorientation while descending over water at night and lost control of his plane.
 Kennedy did not hold an instrument rating and therefore he was only certified to fly under visual flight rules (VFR).
 At the time of Kennedy's death, the weather and light conditions were such that all basic landmarks were obscured, making visual flight challenging, although legally still permissible.

 Background

-On the evening of July 16, 1999, John F. Kennedy Jr. piloted a Piper Saratoga to attend the wedding of his cousin Rory to Mark Bailey at the Kennedy Compound in Hyannis Port, Massachusetts.
+On the evening of July 16, 1999, John F. Kennedy Jr. piloted a Piper Saratoga to attend the wedding of his cousin Rory to Mark Bailey at the Kennedy Compound in Hyannis Port, Massachusetts scheduled the following day.
 The plane also carried Kennedy's wife, Carolyn, and her sister, Lauren Bessette.
 Lauren was to be dropped off at Martha's Vineyard Airport and the Kennedys would continue on to Barnstable Municipal Airport.
 Kennedy had bought his plane three months before the crash.
 The sisters were seated in the second row of seats, which faced the rear of the plane, back-to-back with the pilot's seat.

+Aircraft

+The aircraft, N9253N, was a 4-year-old Piper PA-32R-301 or Saratoga II HP "High Performance" manufactured in June 1995 with the serial number 32R-8013065.
+It had flown 664 hours and was equipped with a Hartzell three-blade single propeller powered by a Lycoming IO-540-K1G5 engine.